Merlin-Monson/Investor-Demographic-Insights-Dashboard/README.md

 # Investor-Demographic-Insights-Dashboard

-📊 Investors Demographic Insights Dashboard 🚀
-Welcome to your one-stop visual tour of investor behavior! 🕵️‍♂️💰
+## Welcome to your one-stop visual tour of investor behavior! 🕵️‍♂️💰

 This Power BI dashboard dives deep into the who, where, and how of the retail investing world - helping you explore patterns across age groups, income brackets, regions, and more!
 Think of it as an interactive cheat sheet for understanding what makes different investors tick. 🧠✨